Asset Management from a different perspective

 Firstly, have everyone across the organisation actively debate the strategies, policies and outcomes expected from assets and secondly, empower those in the field to actively make decisions.
 Providing decision support for people at the coal face is the holy grail of effective asset management.
 Balancing that with learned skills and experience is critical.
 In the Asset Management community, we are still learning our way into this ‘man-machine’ interface.

-ASHLEY BARRATT
+Author: ASHLEY BARRATT

 Transformational Leader | People Evangelist | Strategic Thinker | Optimistic Futurist | Global Citizen